You might be able to stop a child or vulnerable person getting a passport.

 You may want to do this if:

-- a relative is vulnerable (eg has a mental disability) and you don’t think it would be safe for them to have a passport
+a relative is vulnerable (for example, they have a mental disability) and you do not think it would be safe for them to have a passport

 Contact the police or social services if you’re concerned about these issues.

-You shouldn’t stop a child’s passport if they’ve already been taken overseas.
+You should not stop a child’s passport if they’ve already been taken overseas.
 It makes the process of getting them back harder and may also be against the law.

 How to stop a passport

-Contact Her Majesty’s Passport Office to find out if it will be possible to stop someone from getting a passport.
+Contact HM Passport Office to find out if it will be possible to stop someone from getting a passport.

 HM Passport Office will usually only stop a passport if you have a court order to do so.